gabrielecirulli/2048/README.md

 2. Put the search in a webworker.
 Parallelizing minimax is really hard, but just running it like normal in another thread would let the animations run more smoothly.

-~~3.
-Evaluation tweaks.
+3. ~~Evaluation tweaks.
 There are currently four heuristics.
 Change the weights between them, run a lot of test games and track statistics to find an optimal eval function.~~

 4. Comments and cleanup.
 It's pretty hacky right now but I've spent too much time already.
 There are probably lots of low-hanging fruit optimizations.